yellowsink/exhaustive-lyrics-format/README.md

 - Audio sync for characters (not recommended for most usage)
 - Multiple singers (no limit on number)
 - Singer metadata
-- One, *or, importantly, more* of those singers on a single line
+- One, *or, importantly, more* of those singers assigned to each line
 - Backing vocals, linked to a singer or not
 - Word/phrase emphasis
 - Sections (chorus, verse, bridge, etc.)